AutomationLover/tradingTechNotes/todo/AIReading/words.md

 If review is about growing humans, that makes sense.
 But once code can ship, the control question changes:
 - **growing humans** — 培养人才（很生动的用法）

+developing
+Here: nurturing or developing someone's skills.
+Used like a gardener grows plants — you're actively helping someone develop over time.
+Not just "getting bigger" but "being cultivated."
 ---

 _“massively increase the utility of many web apps for screen reader users under the guise of ‘adding support for AI’”_